 Emergency Use – €8

 Therefore it is about €110 per person per day to be comfortable.
-We usually stay in hotel and Airbnb during our Europe trips.
+We usually stay in a hotel and Airbnb during our Europe trips.
 City hotels can be affordable especially during summer and winter.
 Get Extra RM120 off on your Airbnb booking when you sign up new Airbnb HERE!

-Eastern Europe countries tend to be cheaper than Western & Northern Europe.
+Eastern Europe countries tend to be cheaper than in Western & Northern Europe.
 Northern Europe countries are usually the most expensive and can easily cost triple.

-This budget does not include shopping which is very subjective & intercity transport as it depends what mode of transportation you plan to take & how many places you will be visiting.
+This budget does not include shopping which is very subjective & intercity transport as it depends on what mode of transportation you plan to take & how many places you will be visiting.

 9. Beware of Pickpocket & Scams